darkcodewrangler/darkcodewrangler/README.md

 ### Hello folks 👋
 I'm **Lucky Victory**, a passionate Web developer with a keen interest in designs, I'm currently open for freelancing/remote jobs. you can find me on <a href="https://twitter.com/lucky_victory1"> <img width="20" alt="Twitter" align="center" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/twitter/twitter-original.svg"/></a> or on <a href="https://www.linkedin.com/in/lucky-victory-success-42719b1a5"> <img align="center" alt="linkedIn" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" width="20" /></a>
 </a>
-- 🔭 I’m currently working on a series of APIs (blog API, quotes generator API, image API)
+- 🔭 I’m currently working on a series of APIs (a Blog API, Quotes generator API, an Image API and a Note API)
 - 🌱 I’m currently learning NodeJS, MySQL, and React,Angular
 - 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with freelancing
+- 🤔 I’m looking freelancing or a remote job.
 - 💬 Ask me about CSS, JavaScript